build-trust/ockam/documentation/use-cases/end-to-end-encryption-through-kafka/README.md

 enabled which offers __two__ services for creating and managing Kafka backed Ockam Streams.
 The stream service is available at address `"stream_kafka"` and index service is available at address `"stream_kafka_index"`.

-The cloud node also an Ockam TCP Transport listener on address: `"1.node.ockam.network:4000"`.
+The cloud node also has an Ockam TCP Transport listener on address: `"1.node.ockam.network:4000"`.

 ### Run (Using Docker)